-Cash used in investing activities in 2018 was \$6.90 billion.
-Total capital expenditures (excluding the allowance for equity funds used during construction and net of contributions in aid of construction costs) were \$7.30 billion.
-Additional detail related to our capital expenditures is provided in the table below.
-We received \$711 million of cash proceeds related to the USAC acquisition and paid \$429 million in cash for all other acquisitions.
-We also received \$87 million of cash proceeds from the sale of assets.
+Cash used in investing activities in 2018 of \$7.08 billion was comprised primarily of capital expenditures of \$7.30 billion (excluding the allowance for equity funds used during construction and net of contributions in aid of construction costs).
+We recorded a net increase in cash of \$461 million related to the USAC acquisition.
+We paid net cash for acquisitions of \$429 million.

-Cash used in investing activities in 2017 was \$5.61 billion.
-Total capital expenditures (excluding the allowance for equity funds used during construction and net of contributions in aid of construction costs) were \$8.42 billion.
-Additional detail related to our capital expenditures is provided in the table below.
-We paid \$280 million in cash related to the acquisition of PennTex's remaining noncontrolling interest and \$303 million in cash for all other acquisitions.
-We received \$2.00 billion in cash related to the Bakken equity sale to MarEn Bakken Company LLC, \$1.48 billion in cash related to the Rover equity sale to Blackstone Capital Partners and \$135 million in cash in distributions from unconsolidated affiliates.
+Cash used in investing activities in 2017 of \$5.61 billion was comprised primarily of capital expenditures of \$8.41 billion (excluding the allowance for equity funds used during construction and net of contributions in aid of construction costs).
+We paid net cash for acquisitions of \$583 million, including the acquisition of PennTex noncontrolling interest.
+We received \$3.48 billion in proceeds from sale of interests in Bakken Pipeline and Rover Pipeline.

-Cash used in investing activities in 2016 was \$8.96 billion.
-Total capital expenditures (excluding the allowance for equity funds used during construction and net of contributions in aid of construction costs) were \$7.68 billion.
-Additional detail related to our capital expenditures is provided in the table below.
-We paid net cash of \$1.40 billion for acquisitions, including the acquisition of a noncontrolling interest.
+Cash used in investing activities in 2016 of \$8.98 billion was comprised primarily of capital expenditures of \$7.70 billion (excluding the allowance for equity funds used during construction and net of contributions in aid of construction costs).
+We paid net cash for acquisitions of \$1.40 billion.